Joaosilva27/QuillNot_Paraphraser/README.md

 QuillNot is an AI-powered paraphrasing app I created out of annoyance with QuillBot's 150-word limit for free users.
 I wanted a tool that was completely free, without any sign-ups, data collection, or annoying ads.
 So, I built my own.

+Unlike QuillBot, this tool automatically saves your input and output as you make changes, so you never have to worry about losing your work.

 Feel free to use it for your rewording needs: https://paraphraser-taupe.vercel.app/

 <img src="https://github.com/user-attachments/assets/63cdde44-2a39-4725-b551-ef79c627e89a" alt="macbook-air-m2-lid-open" height="600rem">